 Read about eviction of housing association tenants on the Shelter England website, which provides advice on where to get help, the eviction process, how to challenge an eviction, when the court must order an eviction and when the court could order an eviction.

 Private tenant evictions

 Private landlords usually have to follow special legal procedures in order to evict tenants.
 They sometimes need a particular legal reason to evict tenants but in many cases they don't.
 Whether your landlord can evict you and how depends on the type of tenancy you have.

 Read about eviction notices from private tenants on the Shelter England website, which provides advice on when a notice is needed, types of tenants and tenancies.

 Gypsies and Travellers can be evicted from land where they have stopped, by the police or by us, even if it is land they own.

-Gypsies and Travellers on Shelter's website provides advice on the eviction process, eviction rules and finding a place to stay.
+Read about Gypsies and Travellers on the Shelter England website, which provides advice on the eviction process, eviction rules and finding a place to stay.